timothyAgevi/Rust/README.md

 -Prevents data races at compile time.
 -can have many immutable borrows but only 1 mutable borrow.
 -references are immutable by default.(&)
+# module
+-everything is private within a module.
+-hence declared public using pub keyword.